GOVERNMENT CODE

 Sec.
 482.608.
 GENERAL DUTIES. (a) The executive committee shall:

-(1) develop and execute a comprehensive statewide strategic plan to further the purposes of the consortium;
+(1) develop an organizational plan to further the purposes of the consortium;

-(2) gather and coordinate recommendations from consortium members on funding and research opportunities in accordance with the purposes of the consortium; and
+(2) gather and coordinate recommendations from consortium members on research and development opportunities in accordance with the purposes of the consortium; and

 (3) establish procedures and policies for the administration of the consortium, including:

-(A) procedures for documenting compliance by members of the committee and consortium and consortium staff with applicable laws governing conflicts of interest;
+(A) procedures for documenting compliance by members of the committee and members of the consortium with applicable laws governing conflicts of interest;

 (B) designation of a member of the committee as the committee's liaison to the commission; and

-(b) A member of the consortium may participate in consortium fact-finding and strategic planning and the formation of recommendations for purposes of Subsections (a)(1) and (a)(2).
-Before assisting the executive committee as provided by this subsection, a member of the consortium must designate a liaison to the executive committee to represent that member.
+(b) A member of the consortium may participate in consortium fact-finding and the formation of recommendations for purposes of Subsections (a)(1) and (a)(2).
+Before assisting the executive committee as provided by this subsection, a member of the consortium must designate a liaison to the committee to represent that member.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.